Catel/Catel/doc/readme.txt

 the simplicity and solves the "nested user control" problem with dynamic viewmodels for user controls.

-For more information, visit http://catel.codeplex.com
+For more information, visit https://github.com/Catel/Catel

-Searching for documentation?
-Visit http://catel.catenalogic.com